sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.01      			| Bumpy road					 				|
 | <0.01				    | Turn right ahead      							|

+For the fourth image, the model is relatively sure that this is a children crossing sign (~67%).
+The model suffers from the fact that this traffic sign has another appearance as the one used for training of the model.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 0.47         			| Children Crossing								|